Blog

 We also ran a smaller high-positive-density slice: 100 events, 5 watches, 500 labels, 77 positives.
 On a 5-event downstream run, both paths achieved F1 1.0.
 Watchline used fewer source and downstream calls, but more downstream tokens than the baseline.

-That is useful, not embarrassing.
 If nearly everything is relevant, prefiltering has less room to help.
 Benchmarks need positive-rate regimes because proactive systems behave differently in sparse inboxes, noisy inboxes, and incident-heavy periods.

 One 10-event probe exposed a concrete false positive: a to versus cc precision miss around email_0010.
 That is the kind of failure a useful benchmark should surface.
 It tells us where the matcher needs sharper field semantics before downstream delivery.